publiccodenet/about/organization/policy-plan.md

 ### Phase 1: Short term (2024)

-* Increase awareness and illustrate the value of public code by further developing knowledge assets, such as explainer videos, case studies, testimonials, business cases, online learning platform, as well as host a conference for public code.
+* Increase awareness and illustrate the value of public code by further developing knowledge assets, such as process codes, explainer videos, case studies, testimonials, business cases, online learning platform, as well as host a conference for public code.
 * Scale the impact of codebase stewardship through continued support to existing codebases in stewardship, working towards stewardship of at least an international codebase, aiming for certificated maturity of at least one codebase, and publishing community translations of the Standard for Public Code.
 * Strengthen and diversify our collaborations, including involvement of our strategic council in the development of the roadmap and creating partnerships with public organizations.
 * Transform our organizational model to include an umbrella organization focused on global long term priorities, and local chapter organizations tailoring their work based on the needs of the local public code ecosystem and participating public organizations.